Weaving a Story 2: oral stage: Motherhood and criticism of otaku

-In his inner monologue, Shinji sees the image of his mother breastfeeding him as a child; Shinji himself curls up in a fetal position, another reference to the Freudian oral stage.
-The image led Ortega to describe Yui as a "benign Madonna", more balanced than the other mothers in the series, Naoko Akagi and Kyoko Zeppelin Soryu.
-Unlike Naoko and Kyoko, who died by suicide, and are characterized and died by their "woman" aspect in fits of jealousy and guilt, Yui simply disappeared into Eva-01 and became "all-mother".
-According to Ortega: "unlike the vampiric Naoko and Kyoko, Yui/Eva01/Rei/Lilith ultimately acts as the force of development and engenderment".
-Yui acts as protector and salve against the demiurgic Gendo, who plays the role of a "paternal tyrant".
+According to writer Álvaro Arbonés, the episode title reinforces the idea that everything that happens in the installment is related to sexuality; Arbonés also noted Freud linked sexuality with cannibalism.
+In his monologue, Shinji sees the image of his mother breastfeeding him as a child; Shinji himself curls up in a fetal position, another reference to the oral stage.
+The image of Shinji being breastfed by his mother has led Ortega to describe Yui as a "benign Madonna", more balanced than the other mothers in the series, Naoko Akagi and Kyoko Zeppelin Soryu.
+Unlike Naoko and Kyoko, who died by suicide, characterized and killed by their "woman" aspect in fits of jealousy and guilt, Yui simply disappeared into Eva-01 and became "all-mother".
+According to Ortega, "unlike the vampiric Naoko and Kyoko, Yui/Eva01/Rei/Lilith ultimately acts as the force of development and engenderment".
+Yui acts as protector and savior against the demiurgic Gendo, who plays the role of a "paternal tyrant".
 For Ortega, Yui's nature becomes the final sacrifice that allows "the 'new genesis' promised in the title to come into being".
+Anime Feminist website writers also associated the episode's themes with Jacques Lacan's psychoanalytic theory, which described the mother as the child's first Other.

 According to the writer Virginie Nebbia, the challenge of Shinji and other characters in the series is to succeed in leaving the mother figure, to whom the characters return thanks to the Evangelion units, to free themselves from their addictions, and attempt to live an adult and responsible life.
 According to Nebbia, the series however does not make "an idyllic and unclouded portrait of mothers facing contemptuous fathers".
 The benevolent mother figure stands alongside the overprotective mother, also symbolizing the "fear of women" by obsessive anime fans, known as otaku in Japanese.
+For scholar Andrew M. Winters, Shinji recognizes that human beings decide their future, and that through transformation "we become independent and not defined by our parents".
+According to manga author Kentaro Takekuma, "Weaving a Story 2" also makes extensive use of the symbolism of returning to the womb, childbirth and conception, something he considered rare in anime.
+Takekuma argued that the episode's Yui represents the very concept of motherhood rather than Shinji's literal mother, or an existence that lies beyond logic, a woman as perceived from a man's perspective; by contrast, the father figure represses the son through comprehensible logic and overt violence—an explicit, recognizable form of authority—whereas the mother envelops the child with benevolence.